globulario/Globular/README.md

   }
 })
 ```

+## Set client certificate and CA.

+there is the steps for configure a browser to work with self-sgined certificate.
+For chrome, follow those steps:
+1. Go to Settings menu
+2. Then to Advanced / Privacy and security
+3. Manage Certificates
+4. Click Import button
+5. Import your personal certificate file (filename.p12)
+6. If not already done, Import globular certs/server_cert.pem into your Trusted Root Certification Authorities.

 ## Conclusion
 Imagine a constellation of micro-services availables to create any type of application with different language all accessibles in the browser.
 Imagine a globular cluster...